 Do the best leaders rely on their intuition?
 Well yes!
 From Albert Einstein to Winifred Oprah, a stack of individuals, including artists, inventors, and media personalities refer to intuition for success.
-Here’s a list of 10 leaders in their field to inspire you in trusting your intuition.
+Here’s a list of 10 intuitive people who leaders in their field to inspire you in trusting your intuition.

 See also my article on Wizards of Intuitive Vs Rational Mind.